Xiaoman896/Noise2Inverse-SRCT/README.md

   ```
   1. Open a terminal or command prompt.
   2. Navigate to the directory where you want to create the virtual environment (usually the path contains your script).
-  3. Run the following command to create a new virtual environment: /usr/bin/python3.6 -m venv venv
+  3. Run the following command to create a new virtual environment:
+     /usr/bin/python3.6 -m venv venv
-  4. Activate the virtual environment: source venv/bin/activate
+  4. Activate the virtual environment:
+     source /.../venv/bin/activate
   6. Once the virtual environment is activated, run the following command to install the dependencies from the provided requirements.txt file:
      pip install --upgrade pip
      pip install -r requirements.txt
-          or pip install numpy, tensorflow, imageio, scipy, tifffile
+          or pip install numpy tensorflow imageio scipy tifffile
-  7. Follow instructions from https://github.com/sgasilov/ez_ufo to setup ufoenv environment
+  7. Follow instructions from https://github.com/sgasilov/ez_ufo to setup ufoenv environment and install tofu ez for CT reconstruction
   ```
 ## Run from centralized script:
 * Locate the env.txt file.
-Make the first line the python environment to run tofu for CT recosntruction.
-Make the second line the python environment to run Noise2Inverse.
+Make the first line the path to the python environment to run tofu for CT recosntruction.
+Make the second line the path to the python environment to run Noise2Inverse.
 Like below:
   ```
   /.../ufoenv/bin/activate
   /.../venv/bin/activate